Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 - Skipping the consultation: Self-diagnosing skin condition and choosing treatments without professional assessment is the fastest route to a setback.

-Not all sun-damaged skin requires strong treatments.
+Not all sun-damaged skin needs strong treatments.
 Skin barrier evaluation is the starting point for every plan.
 A professional assessment identifies whether the skin is reactive, barrier-compromised, or stable enough for resurfacing.
 That evaluation determines the entire treatment sequence.
 Without it, even well-intentioned treatments can cause harm.

 Key Takeaways

-Facials for sun damaged skin work best when treatment type, timing, and at-home care are matched to the skin’s actual condition rather than applied as a one-size-fits-all protocol.
+Facials for sun-damaged skin work best when treatment type, timing, and at-home care are matched to the skin's actual condition rather than applied as a one-size-fits-all protocol.

 | Point | Details |